bylee20/bomi/src/mpv/DOCS/man/en/options.rst

     Time in milliseconds to recognize two consecutive button presses as a double-click (default: 300).

+--dtshd, --no-dtshd
+    When using DTS passthrough, output any DTS-HD track as-is.
+    With ``--no-dtshd`` (the default) only the DTS Core parts will be output.

+    DTS-HD tracks can be sent over HDMI but not over the original coax/toslink S/PDIF system.

 --dvbin=<options>
     Pass the following parameters to the DVB input module, in order to override the default ones: